Confessional writing: Key features and notable works

 Confessional writing is often non-fictive and delivered in direct, first-person narration.
-Confessional writing usually involves the divulging and discussion of ‘shameful matters’, including personal secrets and controversial perspectives in forms such as autobiography, diary, memoir, and also epistolary narratives.
+Confessional writing usually involves the divulging and discussion of 'shameful matters', including personal secrets and controversial perspectives in forms such as autobiography, diary, memoir, and also epistolary narratives.
 Confessional writing often involves emotions such as shame, fear of ostracism, social discomfort, and disorder; as well as empowerment, self-expression, and liberation.

 Owing to the religious connotations of confession, confessional writing is often invocative of religious imagery as reflective of sin and desire.
 The potential aims of confessional writing include the achievement of closure, catharsis, and the representation of socially marginalised perspectives.
-Confessional Writing thus also may serve as a literary ‘therapeutic outlet.'
+Confessional Writing thus also may serve as a literary 'therapeutic outlet.'

 Robert Lowell's Life Studies, an autobiographical suite of poems detailing Lowell's upbringing and personal family life, is often regarded as the seminal confessional work.
-Other important works of confessional writing include Sylvia Plath's The Bell Jar, a roman à clef of Plath's descent into depression and suicide attempts whilst interning for Mademoiselle magazine.
+Other important works of confessional writing include Sylvia Plath's The Bell Jar, a roman à clef of Plath's descent into depression and suicide attempts while interning for Mademoiselle magazine.
 The novel blends elements of fiction and non-fiction within the parameters of the confessional genre, by representing real people and events through a fictive façade: Mademoiselle magazine is replaced with the fictional Ladies' Day magazine, and Plath's own experience is surrogated by the protagonist, Esther Greenwood's perspective.
 Plath also initially published the novel under the pseudonym, 'Victoria Lucas.'

-More recent works of confessional writing include Codeine Diary, by Tom Andrews, a personal account of living with the disease haemophilia; Girlhood, by Melissa Febos, an account of the development of the female body from adolescence into adulthood, and of the narrativity of the socially-constructed experience of femininity; Trick Mirror: Reflections on Self-Delusion by Jia Tolentino¸ a confessional blend of personal essay and social criticism concerning the rise of the internet during the 1990s and early 2000s, as well as the fallacious digital identities which social media is productive of; Before I Say Goodbye by Ruth Picardie, a memoir of her terminal illness with breast cancer; Bridget Jone’s Diary by Helen Fielding, a novel of the love life and entering of middle-age by the titular protagonist through the diary perspective; and White City Blue by Tim Lott, a fictive account of the limits and stigmas of male friendship and in adulthood.
+More recent works of confessional writing include Codeine Diary, by Tom Andrews, a personal account of living with the disease haemophilia; Girlhood, by Melissa Febos, an account of the development of the female body from adolescence into adulthood, and of the narrativity of the socially-constructed experience of femininity; Trick Mirror: Reflections on Self-Delusion by Jia Tolentino¸ a confessional blend of personal essay and social criticism concerning the rise of the internet during the 1990s and early 2000s, as well as the fallacious digital identities which social media is productive of; Before I Say Goodbye by Ruth Picardie, a memoir of her terminal illness with breast cancer; Bridget Jone's Diary by Helen Fielding, a novel of the love life and entering of middle-age by the titular protagonist through the diary perspective; and White City Blue by Tim Lott, a fictive account of the limits and stigmas of male friendship and in adulthood.